Detailed Programmes

 The six presentations are based on scientific analyses, but are presented in a way that is comprehensible to a general, international audience.

-18.00 - 19.30 Workshop on the cantonal initiative „Stimmrechtsalter 16 - Voting Age 16“
+18:00 - 19:30 Workshop on the cantonal initiative „Stimmrechtsalter 16 - Voting Age 16“

 Where does Switzerland, and in particular the canton of Lucerne, stand with regard to the voting age of 16?
 Does the recently launched popular initiative for voting age 16 in the canton of Lucerne have any chance at all after the vote in the canton of Zurich?
 And is a similar process emerging as with the introduction of women's voting rights?
-In an exchange with experts and politicians, the Swiss Democracy Foundation, the umbrella organization of youth parliaments DSJ and the Youth Parliament of Lucerne get to the bottom of the arguments for or against voting age 16.
+In an exchange with experts and politicians, the Swiss Democracy Foundation, the umbrella organisation of youth parliaments DSJ and the Youth Parliament of Lucerne get to the bottom of the arguments for or against voting age 16.

 Closing with an Apéro at the Laboratorium